Library School Student Scholarships

 - Enrolled at least part-time at an ALA-accredited institution (part-time status as defined by your institution)

-- Recommended by one of the following: the library school dean, director, advisor or professor
+- Recommended by one of the following: the library school dean, director, advisor, professor, or practicum/internship supervisor

 To be considered, applicants must: